jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

   ```

 ## agGrid Enterprise Modules
-AdapTable uses ag-Grid v.22.
-This included a big change by introducing [modularization](https://www.ag-grid.com/javascript-grid-modules/), giving users more control over which functionality they want to use.
+AdapTable uses ag-Grid v.23.
+In Version 22 ag-Grid introduced [modularization](https://www.ag-grid.com/javascript-grid-modules/), giving users more control over which functionality they want to use.
 AdapTable fully supports this new way of working.

 **If using any ag-Grid Enterprise modules, please make sure you have a valid ag-Grid licence**